 Q. Will my camper get to swim this summer?

 A: Summer campers at the C.W.
-Avery Family YMCA, Galowich Family YMCA and Smith Family YMCA will swim throughout the week, like they have done in past years.
-Unfortunately, campers in our Morris Community YMCA camp program will not be able to swim this summer because, due to guidelines from the CDC and the American Camp Association, we will not be permitted to transport campers offsite to the Morris City Pool.
+Avery Family YMCA and Galowich Family YMCA will swim throughout the week, like they have done in past years.
+Unfortunately, campers in our Morris Community YMCA camp site will not be able to swim this summer because, due to guidelines from the CDC and the American Camp Association, we will not be permitted to transport campers offsite to community pool locations.

 Q: Will my camper be able to participate in both summer day camp and sports camps this summer?